-3. Demonstrate sensitivity to and an understanding of the diverse academic, socioeconomic, cultural and ethnic backgrounds of community college students, including those with physical and/or learning disabilities.
+3. Demonstrated sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students.Minimum Qualifications

-1. California Community College Student Success Act, Student Equity and Student Success and Support Program (SSSP) guidelines and regulations.
+1. California Community College Student Success Act, Student Equity & Achievement (SEA) guidelines and regulations.

 2. Principles of communicating and collaborating effectively with diverse students, faculty, staff, and administration.